georgezoto/Talks/AI Developer Conference in NYC 2025/README.md

 ## 1. The New Mantra: "Move Fast and Be Responsible"
 During his opening keynote, Andrew Ng tackled the reality of AI software development head-on.
 We often hear about the massive productivity gains in coding, but Andrew broke it down with a realistic lens:
-* Building Prototypes: AI allows us to move 10x faster.
+* **Building Prototypes**: AI allows us to move **10x faster**.
-* Production Software: The gain is closer to 50% faster for writing and maintaining code.
+* **Production Software**: The gain is closer to **50% faster** for writing and maintaining code.

 The most powerful moment was his update to the old Silicon Valley motto.
 In the age of Agentic AI, "Move fast and break things" is no longer acceptable.
-The new standard is "Move Fast and Be Responsible."
+The new standard is **"Move Fast and Be Responsible"**.
 As we build agents that take actions in the real world, safety and governance aren't optional add-ons; they are architectural requirements.

 ![alt text](media/Image%2015.jpg)